-Remote control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
+Construct or learn to fly a remote control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
 This exhibit choice is to include a notebook or poster including how the aircraft/drone was used and aerospace skills learned.
 Displaying the aircraft or drone is optional.
+Other topics could include interviewing a certified UAV pilot who works in law enforcements, EMS, fire, Purdue Extension, commercial or other application.
+Other options could include creating a flight plan or interfacing with other computer software.